Skip to content

 How urgent is your situation?

 Answer 3 questions to determine which carpenter ant treatment tier applies to your situation.
-Score maps to the NH 2026 pricing range that applies to your case.
+Your score maps to a severity tier — the tier, not a number, is what drives the quote you should ask for.

 1